-E. HYDRATION TIPS AND FLUID GUIDELINES
+G. HYDRATION TIPS AND FLUID GUIDELINES

-- 1) In general, athletes do not voluntarily drink sufficient water to prevent dehydration during physical activity. - 2) Drink early, by the time you're thirsty, you're already dehydrated. - 3) Drink before, during, and after practices and games.
-Specifically, the American College of Sports Medicine recommends the following: - 4) Drink 16 ounces of fluid 2 hours before exercise. - 5) Drink another 8 to 16 ounces 15 minutes before exercise.

-- 6) During exercise, drink 4 to 16 ounces of fluid every 15 to 20 minutes. - 7) The NFHS SMAC strongly recommends that coaches, certified athletic trainers, physicians, and other school personnel working with athletes not provide or encourage use of any beverages for hydration of these youngsters other than water and appropriate sports drinks.
+1. In general, athletes do not voluntarily drink sufficient water to prevent dehydration during physical activity.
+2. Drink early, by the time you are thirsty, you are already dehydrated.
+3. Drink before, during, and after practices and games.
+Specifically, the American College of Sports Medicine recommends the following: 4.
+Drink 16 ounces of fluid 2 hours before exercise.
+5. Drink another 8 to 16 ounces 15 minutes before exercise.
+6. During exercise, drink 4 to 16 ounces of fluid every 15 to 20 minutes.
+7. The NFHS SMAC strongly recommends that coaches, certified athletic trainers, physicians, and other school personnel working with athletes not provide or encourage use of any beverages for hydration of these youngsters other than water and appropriate sports drinks.
 They should also make information on the potential harm and lack of benefit associated with many of these other beverages available to parents and athletes.